noahehall/theBookOfNoah/0current/security/websecurity.md

       - timing attacks can be used to numerate users by measuring HTTP response times
         - hashing a pw is time consuming, so even on incorrect username, you should always hash the pw so users can different the time between a bad PW and a bad USERNAME
       - PW reset screens shouldnt indicate if a username/email doesnt exist, but instead say 'if it exists, weve sent an email'
+    - implement CAPTCHA: asks web users to perform various image recognition tasks that are trivial for humans but tricky for computers

   - require multifactor authentication: require returning users to identify with a t least two of the following three categories